HerArtistry/herartistry.github.io/_drafts/2015-01-07-Scalability3.md

 **Client-side generated IDs:** In order to associate relevant data saved to disparate services, a shared ID is generated client side when you navigate to the composite view and then used alongside the data persisted in each service.
 For example, in figure 1 above, a user ID will be generated when you get to this view, and the data persisted in services A, B and C will include this user ID; linking the information captured from the user.
 This ID is all the services need to identify

-#### Concerns
+#### Possible Concerns
 #####Performance
 if performance is a concern, then you can use [client-side IT/Ops](http://www.udidahan.com/2014/07/30/service-oriented-composition-with-video/) as explained by Udi Dahan.
-This reduces the number of calls between the client and the server but requires a bit more code in both the client and the server.
+This reduces the number of calls between the client and the server but requires a bit more code in both.

 #####Client-Side ID Generation
 As developers, we are not used to generate client-side IDs and it might sound counter-intuitive to do so, however, this is crucial when following this kind of event-driven SOA.
 There are numerous JavaScript libraries that generate unique Guids.
 If, for whatever reason, you are not comfortable doing this client side, you can always create a simple service that - when called - just returns a unique GUID from the server.

 #####Error Management
-What happens when the composite UI consists of multiple servers that all pass apart from one?
-The commands are not hadled synchronously and if they pass validation they are assumed successful.
-In other words, we only validate that the  In a future post, I will explain how we
+What happens when the composite UI consists of multiple server calls that all pass apart from one?
+The commands are not handled synchronously and if they pass validation they are assumed successful.
+In other words, we only validate the commands and return.
+If any of the commands fail validation, we display an error message to the end user.
+Otherwise, a success message is displayed as valid commands should almost always be processed successfully and compensating actions are defined to deal with failures.
+I will go into more details in a future post.
-Each section of
-When capturing information, composite UIs

-Why UI Composition?

-If you have not heard of the term before, then I recommend reading [this](http://www.udidahan.com/2012/06/23/ui-composition-techniques-for-correct-service-boundaries/) article by Udi Dahan.

-Every service would provide partial views to present the data it has.
-When a particular screen contains data from different services, then these partial views are mashed-up together to create one "Composite UI" view.
+####UI Composition Example

-In order to work effectively with event-driven SOA, the business processes are re-modelled as an asynchronous series of events.
-For example, a user registration process may consist of creating users, creating their log-in credentials, e-mailing the users a link to re-set their password.
-Traditionally, this may be presented as a wizard with a linear synchronous process where each step needs to be completed in order to move to the next step.
-In Event Driven SOA, the users' details and credentials are  asynchronously saved at the same time and they share the user ID.
+A user registration process may consist of creating users, creating their log-in credentials, e-mailing the users a link to re-set their passwords.
+Traditionally, this may be presented as a wizard with a linear, synchronous process where each step needs to be completed in order to move to the next step.
+In Event-Driven SOA with Composite UIs, the create user screen is an amalgamation of the users and credentials services, each providing inputs to capture the data they are responsible for.
+A user ID is generated client-side when the end-user navigates to this screen, subsequently, the users' details and credentials are  asynchronously, and simultaneously, saved to their corresponding services along with the user ID.
 Once the user is created by the users service, a UserCreated event containing only the user ID  is fired.
 The credentials service, which is subscribed to this event, then uses the user ID contained in the event to retrieve the user's credentials, it then creates a reset password token (just a Guid ID) and composes the credentials' specific password reset e-mail.
-It then sends a command to the e-mail service to send the e-mail.
+It subsequently sends a command to the e-mail service to send the e-mail.
 The reason we can fire a UserCreated event with just an ID, is that all the user's relevant credentials information is already saved in the credentials service through the **Composite UI**.

-> **Note:** You need to be judicious in your use of commands as they create coupling.
-More on this in a future post.
+***Note: As stated in the previous post in this series, you need to be judicious in your use of commands as they create coupling.
+However, commands are perfectly fine within the service boundaries, which is where the UI is.
+Hence, the above commands from the composite UI to the corresponding services are acceptable in vertical SOA services.***

-Composite UIs lead to loosely coupled services as even services that seem to collaborate in order to create one screen actually do not know about each other.
-Take the above users registration for example, the user service provides input fields to capture and store the users' details, while the credentials service provides similar inputs for the users' credentials.
-Each view knows how to persist itself to its associated service; well, to be more precise, the view delegates this to a client-side controller/service (Note: all the client-side code lives within the service boundaries).
-In other words, when the users saves the form, each view sends a request to its service, which, in turn, saves the data to its data store.
-When the users click save, a client side event is fired and each partial view then persists itself.

-> **Note:** If the user created event is fired before the credentials service has stored the user's credentials, then you just need to retry again as it will eventually be created.
-This is how an eventual consistent system works and you need to cater for this.
-NServicebus has an exponential back-off retry feature that comes in handy in such situations.

->**Note:** You should not enforce referential integrity across service boundaries because it re-introduces coupling.